 As a spring crop, the soil should be prepared for cultivation in the late summer or fall of the year before to sowing, when the primary organic and mineral (P40K60 norm) fertilizers are added to the soil.
 The field is raked at the first chance in the spring, then pre-sowing cultivation is implemented before sowing, Typically, the wider row approach is used to produce grain inflorescence sowing with a seed rate of 10–12 kg/ha.
 Rows are typically spaced 60–70 cm apart, and plants are separated by 15-20cm.
 The common row approach, which calls for seeding at a rate of up to 20-25kg per hectare, yields the best results for producing green feed and grass.
 Raking, inter-row area loosening twice, and feeding (N90 kg/ha) are the primary agricultural tasks during the growing season.
 It is irrigated 3–4 times in dry areas.
 Grain is harvested once it has reached its full ripening stage.
 For silage, it is collected when the grains are waxy mature, and for green mass and grass, it is harvested at the stage of the plants tubering.
 In terms of broom varieties, harvesting is technically done by direct harvesting when the seeds are fully ripen.
 It has a vegetative mass yield of up to 30t/ha in dry conditions and up to 100 t/ha in wet conditions.
 Sorghum has the potential to produce a grain yield of 4.5–5.5 t/ha.
 Due to the high fiber content in the stems of technical broom cultivars, the resulting biomass has a high energy value, offering 17.3MJ energy per kilogram, and can be the best raw material for the generation of biofuel (after the grain or pods are harvested).
 This crop may be grown in all agro-climatic zones, especially in arid conditions, and is highly climate change adaptable due to its drought tolerance.

-The technical indicators of the crop are summarized in the table below
+The technical indicators of the crop are summarized in the table below.

 Table 5: Technical indicators of Sorghum and its technological card